Taylor Swift’s Eras concert tour film gets worldwide theater release

 [Source: Reuters]

-Taylor Swift, a pop star known for shattering records, announced her documentary film from her billion-dollar Eras concert tour will be screening worldwide.
+Taylor Swift, a pop star known for shattering records, announced on Tuesday her documentary film from her billion-dollar Eras concert tour will be screening worldwide.

 “The tour isn’t the only thing we’re taking worldwide … ” the “Anti-Hero” singer wrote on the social media platform Instagram.